 Not all infrared saunas offer full spectrum capabilities.
 That’s why it’s important to pay attention to the product title, as well as the product description.

-Most commonly, you’ll see infrared saunas labelled as “far infrared,” which means that you’re getting primarily far infrared wavelengths.
+Most commonly, you’ll see infrared saunas labeled as “far infrared,” which means that you’re getting primarily far infrared wavelengths.
 It can be a bit confusing, we know, but please allow us to elaborate.

 For example, our Joyous 2 Person’s full product name is “Joyous 2 Person Far Infrared Sauna,” so you’re getting far infrared wavelengths.
 Far infrared generates, quite literally, all the heat within an infrared sauna cabin.
 Mid and near infrared offer great benefits, but on their own, are not capable of creating enough heat to cause perspiration.